 Investigating the Relationship between Gypsum Purity and Hydrogen Sulfide Production under Anaerobic Conditions

-Calcium Sulfate (CaSO4) more commonly known as gypsum is a naturally occurring white crystalline mineral that has many different uses and applications.
-When water is added to gypsum, the resulting gypsum paste can be molded and shaped into various forms and dried to maintain its shape.
-The word ‘gypsum’ is derived from the Greek word for plaster, which is telling of its initial use as wall plaster during the ancient Greek and Roman empires.
-In the late 1800’s gypsum paste was molded between two sheets of paper board and dried to create the first functional wallboard.
-Gypsum in its hydrated form (CaSO4·2H2O) is used in the construction industry for fire resistance in buildings.
-Outside of the construction industry, gypsum is used in the food and fertilizer industry for calcium and sulfate fortification respectively.
+Calcium Sulfate (CaSO4), more commonly known as gypsum, is a naturally occurring white crystalline mineral that has many different uses and applications.
+When water is added to gypsum, the resulting paste can be molded and shaped into various forms and dried to maintain its shape.
+The word gypsum is derived from the Greek word for plaster, which is telling of its initial use as wall plaster during the ancient Greek and Roman empires.
+In the late 1800’s, gypsum paste was molded between two sheets of paperboard and dried to create the first functional wallboard.
+Gypsum in its hydrated form, CaSO4·2H2O, is used in the construction industry for fire resistance in buildings.
+Outside of the construction industry, gypsum is used in the food and fertilizer industry for calcium and sulfate fortification, respectively.

 Although gypsum has many applications in various fields, when it is eventually deemed unusable, it ends up in a landfill along with other construction debris.
-These construction and demolition (C&D) landfills promote a low oxygen environment (anaerobic) for any product buried deep within the fill.
-When gypsum is buried within the pile it is metabolized by specialized sulfate-reducing bacteria via fermentation.
-Coupled with various carbon sources found within a C&D landfill (paper, adhesives, organic debris) the bacteria begin producing hydrogen sulfide according to the equation below.
+These construction and demolition (C&D) landfills promote a low oxygen, or anaerobic, environment for any product buried deep within the fill.
+When gypsum is buried within the pile, it is metabolized by specialized sulfate-reducing bacteria via fermentation.
+Coupled with various carbon sources found within a C&D landfill, such as paper, adhesives and organic debris, the bacteria begin producing hydrogen sulfide according to the equation below.
 For every 4 grams of gypsum that decompose, 1 gram of hydrogen sulfide is produced.

-The Computrac® MAX® 5000XL is a rapid loss-on-drying analyzer that is widely used in the gypsum industry to determine gypsum purity.
+The Computrac® MAX® 5000XL rapid loss-on-drying analyzer is widely used in the gypsum industry to determine gypsum purity.
 The MAX® 5000XL is capable of heating samples to 600°C, and can start testing at room temperature, making it an ideal candidate for testing gypsum for free and bound moisture.
-Additionally, the analyzer provides real time measurements during analysis, and testing criteria can be optimized.
-The MAX® 5000XL also can test for free and bound moisture simultaneously, and can output the purity of the gypsum following the test, preventing manual calculation error by technicians conducting the analysis.
+Additionally, the analyzer provides real-time measurements during analysis, and testing criteria can be optimized.
+The MAX® 5000XL also can test for free and bound moisture simultaneously, and can output the purity of the gypsum See ‘Appendix A’ for sulfate-reducing culturing methods.following the test, preventing manual calculation error by technicians conducting the analysis.

 The objective of this research paper is to couple both methods of analysis to observe the relationship between the purity of gypsum (calcium sulfate dihydrate) and hydrogen sulfide concentration as a sample is fermented by sulfate-reducing agents (e.g. bacteria).
 The scope of this research may be beneficial for industrial hygienists concerned with C&D landfill H2S levels or for incoming gypsum processing plants who suspect poor quality gypsum.